rueckstiess/mtools/INSTALL.md

 [matplotlib](http://matplotlib.org/) is a python 2D plotting library which produces figures and graphs in a variety of formats and interactive environments across platforms.

-Installation instructions for matplotlib can be found under the [matplotlib Installation Guide](https://github.com/rueckstiess/mtools/wiki/matplotlib-Installation-Guide) page.
+Installation instructions for matplotlib can be found under the [matplotlib Installation Guide for Mac OS X](https://github.com/rueckstiess/mtools/wiki/matplotlib-Installation-Guide-for-Mac-OS-X) page.

 #### NumPy